-If you experience a flood in your property, flood insurance will cover the cost of repair or replacement of furniture or belongings, the repair, restoration or drying out of your property along with fixtures and fittings, the removal of debris, fees for solicitors, surveyors and architects involved in the incident and alternative accommodation while your home is uninhabitable.
+If you experience a flood in your property, flood insurance will cover the cost of flood restoration or replacement of furniture or belongings, the repair, restoration or flood damage drying out of your property along with fixtures and fittings, the removal of debris, fees for solicitors, surveyors and architects involved in the incident and alternative accommodation while your home is uninhabitable.
 However, the contents of your home will not be covered unless you have a home contents insurance policy.

 What is meant by extraction of water?

 After a flooding has occurred, it’s important that all traces of water are removed as quickly and thoroughly as possible.
 By acting in this way, the chance of more serious structural damage happening or mould growing is significantly reduced and the process of the affected areas starting to dry can begin.